exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 SVMException
 ------------

-The SVNException exception is thrown by the SVM::train() method.
+The SVMException exception is thrown by the SVM::train() method.
+It happens when the model could not be trainted.

 .. code-block:: php